How to choose the best yogurt: a dietitian’s guide to the yogurt aisle

 There are so many different types of yogurt on the market.
 Each with different processing methods and nutritional qualities.
 I’m breaking down the most popular types of dairy and non-dairy yogurt below to help you find which one is best for you.
 Still not sure after reading?
 Check out my ‘bottom line’ at the end of the section for my recommendation.

 Traditional yogurt is made through the process of fermenting milk with bacteria.
 This type of yogurt is widely available from a variety of brands.
 It generally has a thinner texture.
 It is lower in protein than some of the other yogurt options below, at ~6g protein per 1/2 cup serving.
-Traditional yogurt it is a source of calcium, and in some cases may also provide a source of b12, vitamin A and/or D.
+Traditional yogurt it is a source of calcium, and in some cases may also provide a source of b12, vitamin A, vitamin D, and iron.

 Greek yogurt is made by straining traditional yogurt to reduce the moisture and whey content of the yogurt.
 This results in a thicker end product and most often a higher protein product, at ~11g per 1/2 cup serving.
-Greek yogurt is also a source of calcium and in some cases b12 and/or vitamin A depending on the brand.
+Greek yogurt is also a source of calcium and in some cases b12, vitamin A, and iron depending on the brand.

 Skyr yogurt (Icelandic yogurt)

 Skyr yogurt is made in a similar way to Greek yogurt, but with more straining to result in a thicker end product.
 It tends to have a less tart flavour compared to Greek, and is slightly higher in protein, at ~13g per 1/2 cup serving.
-Similar to other yogurt varieties, Skyr yogurt is a source of calcium and in some cases b12.
+Similar to other yogurt varieties, Skyr yogurt is a source of calcium and in some cases b12, and iron.

 Lactose free yogurt